 But wait, there’s more!

-- For more options, check our Fitness & Exercise page.
+- For more options, check our Fitness & Health page and Sports & Recreation page.

 - Still more ideas for frugal fun: Greater Seattle on the Cheap home page.